Charles-McNay/Rail_Incident_Analysis/README.md

 ```

+# Five Requriments for Code Louisville capstone project
+Read in a local csv

+Use pandas functions to clean

+Write a custom function

+2 basic plots

+Markdown cells explaining my code

 Citations:
 [^1]: [Train derailments are business as usual in the railroad industry](https://grist.org/accountability/train-derailments-business-usual-railroad-industry/).
 [^2]: [Hazmat releases are inevitable, the AAR claims 99.9% success rate of transporting hazmat material but the .1% could destroy a entire ecosystem](https://www.aar.org/issue/freight-rail-hazmat-safety/)